-What is Alternative Minimum Tax and Strategies How to Minimize AMT
+What is Alternative Minimum Tax and strategies how to minimize AMT

-The Alternative Minimum Tax (AMT) is a tax system that ensures wealthy individuals pay their fair share of taxes.
 This system operates alongside the regular income tax system and requires taxpayers to calculate their tax liability twice – once under the regular system and again under the AMT system.

 In this article, we'll break down what the AMT is, why it's important to be aware of it, what triggers it and the top strategies on how to minimize AMT.